MQ-FOAR705/HammondA_PoC_Design/README.md

-### Ignore the following as without full permissions I can't make adjustments to my respository.
+### If you prefer to copy the repository directly from Github - follow the following instructions instead.
 This will copy the project repository, placing the relevant folder structure, scripts and necessary files onto your computer.

 Navigate the Ubuntu terminal to your base C: folder (cd /mnt/c/) and run the following commands: